telerik/ajax-docs/controls/grid/performance/grid-performance-optimizations.md

 1. When in need to allow the user to have Date input, you may consider using regular TextBox controls and the client-side API of RadDatePicker control.This approach optimizes the performance because the time needed for TextBox initialization is less than the time needed for RadDateInput initialization.
 [This](http://demos.telerik.com/aspnet-ajax/calendar/examples/datepicker/shareddatepicker/defaultcs.aspx?product=grid)is the demo application that illustrates this approach.

-1. You could use [RadAjaxManager](546BFFA1-0A6D-4ACF-83E2-02D9592E7857) and [RadAjaxPanel](98AA6439-D149-4F87-B60E-888CA1D89845) controls to Ajax-ify the Grid instance and thus to receive partial updates from the service only for the Grid instance,not the whole page.
+1. You could use [RadAjaxManager]({%slug ajax/radajaxmanager/overview%}) controls to Ajax-ify the Grid instance and thus to receive partial updates from the service only for the Grid instance,not the whole page.

-1. Finally could use [RadCompression ](9230BCC0-D8C3-49F0-BF5E-137AAE1FF333) to compress the responce from the server in case of Ajax and service responses.
+1. Finally could use [RadCompression ]({%slug controls/radcompression%}) to compress the responce from the server in case of Ajax and service responses.

 ## Steps to optimize the server performance: